mrozekma/got/doc/index.rst

 List local dependency info
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recursively list information about all the repositories the given repository depends on using ``--deps``.
 The arguments are an optional :ref:`repospec <repospec>` and format for the information to take.
 By default the current repository is used, and the format is ``%p``.
 Dependencies come from a :ref:`dependency file <dependencies>`.
+By default the first file queried is ``deps.got`` in the current repository's root, but this can be overriden with ``--file``.
 Each dependent repository will be fetched a single time, even when cycles exist in the dependency files.

 The format specifier loosely models the "pretty formats" used by commands like `git show` and `git log`.
 The following placeholders are available: